shangerxin/config-ini/README.md

 //remove a specify option from the section if it exist and successful removed then return true, if not exist then return false
 .removeOption(sectionName, optionName);

+//remove a specify option from the default section if it exist and successful removed then return true, if not exist then return false removeOptionFromDefaultSection(optionName);

 //remove a specify section if it exist and successful removed then return true, if not exist then return false .removeSection(sectionName);